Basic characteristics about COM Port protocol

 When troubleshooting COM port issues, make sure that all the aforementioned settings are identical on both ends of your serial connection.

-If you want to reduce the time spent on serial port communication troubleshooting, you may try Serial Port Analyzer, a professional app designed for sniffing and recording COM port activity.
+If you want to reduce the time spent on serial port communication troubleshooting, you may try Serial Port Debugger (aka Serial Port Monitor), a professional app designed for sniffing and recording COM port activity.